Archimedean Survival Processes: Preliminaries

-It is a property of gamma processes that the renormalised process $\{\g_t/\g_T\}_{0\leq t \leq T}$ is independent of $\g_T$ (indeed, this independence property characterises the gamma process among \levy processes).
-This leads to the remarkable identity
+It is a property of gamma processes that the renormalised process $\{\g_t/\g_T\}_{0\leq t \leq T}$ is independent of $\g_T$.
+This leads to the remarkable identity $\left\{ \g_t/\g_T \right\}\law \{\g_{tT}\}$, which we refer to as the \emph{ratio property} of the gamma bridge.
+It follows that the joint distribution of increments of a gamma bridge is Dirichlet.

-The identity (\ref{eq:gamma_ratio}) can be proved by showing that the process on the left-hand side is Markov, and then verifying that its transition law is the same as (\ref{eq:gambrtrans}).
-This can be done using the results in \citet{BHM3}.
-We note three properties of gamma bridges that follow from (\ref{eq:gamma_ratio}).
-The first is that the bridge of the scaled gamma process $\{\kappa \g_t\}$ is, for any $\k>0$, identical in law to the bridge of the unscaled process.
-The second property is that a $\{\g_t\}$-bridge to the value $z>0$ at time $T$ is identical in law to the process $\{z \g_{tT}\}$.
-The third is that the joint distribution of increments of a gamma bridge is Dirichlet.
-To see this last fact, fix times $0=t_0<t_1<\cdots<t_n=T$ and define